drand/website/docs/operate/drand-cli.md

 The `share` command tells the `drand` daemon to begin the Distributed Key Generation (DKG) protocol to create private key shares with the other Drand nodes.

-The `share` command must be used when setting up a new Drand network before randomness generation can begin.
-It may also be used after the network is running to "re-share" the key material, which allows us to change the members of the Drand network without interrupting the generation of randomness.
+The `share` command must be used when setting up a new drand network before randomness generation can begin.
+It may also be used after the network is running to "re-share" the key material, which allows us to change the members of the drand network without interrupting the generation of randomness.

 For details about to running the initial DKG, see the [Deployment Guide](./deploy/).